Elisabeth Kübler-Ross: Early life and education

 During World War II, at only thirteen years of age, Kübler-Ross worked as a laboratory assistant for refugees in Zurich.
-From a young age, she was determined to become a doctor despite her father's efforts in forcing her to become a secretary for his business.
+From a young age, she was determined to become a doctor, despite her father's efforts to force her to become a secretary for his business.
 She refused him and left home at 16.
 On May 8, 1945, at the age of eighteen, she joined the International Voluntary Service as an activist.

 In 1947, Kübler visited the Majdanek concentration camp in Poland, an experience that profoundly affected her understanding of compassion and the resilience of the human spirit.
 The harrowing stories of survivors left an indelible mark on her, inspiring her life's mission to assist and heal others.
 She was also profoundly affected by the images of hundreds of butterflies carved into some of the walls there.
 To Kübler-Ross, the butterflies—these final works of art by those children facing death—stayed with her for years and influenced her thinking about the end of life.

 After returning to Zurich, Kübler-Ross worked for a dermatologist named Dr. Kan Zehnder at the Canton Hospital as an apprentice.
 After this time, she worked to support herself in a variety of jobs, gaining major experience in hospitals while volunteering to provide aid to refugees.
 Following this, she went on to attend the University of Zurich to study medicine, and graduated in 1957.